UKPLab/ukp-project-template/ABOUT_THIS_TEMPLATE.md

 You can freely add new dependencies.

 You should put here everything needed to replicate your work.
-Testing, linting, and other requirements used only in development should go in `requirements-dev.txt`
+Testing, linting, and other requirements used only in development should go in `requirements-dev.txt`.

 ### Why is there a `requirements-dev.txt` file ?